mvpete/Grinspect/README.md

 ## Usage 🎅

-1. Mark your test method/class with the `[InternalsAvailable(typeof(T))]` attribute to generate a wrapper class (think of it as your "Naughty List" for private members):
+1. Mark your test method/class with the `[PrivatesAvailable(typeof(T))]` attribute to generate a wrapper class (think of it as your "Naughty List" for private members):

 ```csharp
 [Fact]